The ASFP Competence Framework

 Sell & distribute

-Those involved in placing passive fire protection products on the market, either in a manufacturer or in the supply chain as a distributor or retailer.
+Those involved in making available passive fire protection products in the market, either in a manufacturer or in the supply chain as a distributor or retailer.

 Example occupations: